-Similarly, as in the case of Lingua, we do not pretend to define a "practical" language.
+Similarly, as in the case of Lingua (cf. Sec.
+3.4), we do not pretend to define a "practical" language.
 Our goal is to identify selected critical challenges in building a denotational framework for database mechanisms, but certainly not to fully cover the SQL diversity of tools.
+Consequently, our selection of constructors discussed in the sequel has been dictated by the goal of showing typical examples, rather than creating a practical language.

 We may also see our experiment with SQL as a case study of adding inherently new mechanisms to an existing programming language.

 For compactness, we shall refrain from discussing the syntax of Lingua-SQL.
-We believe this task should be reasonably evident for the readers who went through Sec.
-7.
+We believe this task should be reasonably evident to readers who have gone through Section 7.